 Even with the holiday season fast approaching, rain is still a normal occurrence in tropical countries.
 Painting one’s home with Christmas themes can be quite the test when a damp weather breezes over.
-With Mother Nature at your mercy and making the environment challengingly wet, being extra vigilant in decorating your house is a must.
+With Mother Nature at your mercy and making the environment a challenge to paint in, being extra vigilant in decorating your house is a must.

 Prevent those raindrops from disturbing your deck the hall vibes with these useful tips.

 Look, painting your house’s exterior while shielded with a big umbrella is not really the brightest of ideas.
 With the constant downpour, expect that your freshly rolled paint will trickle down in an instant, creating a horrible mess of a design.
 One solution from keeping rain moisture out is by draping the area with a covering like plastic.
-However, placing one big plastic bag over your abode is equalled to extravagant and unnecessary spending.
-Also, for practicality purposes, it’s better to schedule your Christmas activities in order to lessen the bills on all those paint purchases.
+However, placing one big plastic bag over your abode can equate to extravagant and unnecessary spending.
+Also, for purposes of practicality, it’s better to schedule your Christmas activities in order to lessen the bills on all those paint purchases.

 Even with your house’s interior, painting can be tricky especially if the environment is damp.
 Problems can arise like blistering and peeling if the temperature is fluctuating.
-Make sure to plan ahead and to have a proper technique before spreading those Christmas colours.
-Make sure to check the temperature in order to determine how to effectively and efficiently paint your house.
+Make sure to plan ahead and to have a proper technique before spreading those Christmas colors.
+Check the weather in order to determine how to effectively and efficiently paint your house.
 Have a separate wall or object to practice painting on before applying it to the real thing.

 The ideal temperature for painting is usually at sixty to eighty degrees.
 Different surface temperatures can affect your paint so it’s important to separate the method of painting your house’s exterior and interior.
 For example, painting in a very hot temperature can cause the paint to dry quickly, therefore, losing the adhesion in the long run.

-Be waterproof by checking one of Island Paint’s products here!
+Be waterproof by checking one of Island Premium Paints’ products here!